Leonardo05Uni/Half-CarModel/README.md

 Nigel Cheung, Boming Xiao, Floris Hijink, Leonardo Maffei Mercalli, Dimitri Rao

 ## Overview
+Warning - This code takes around 5 minutes to run

 The suspension system has a huge impact on how a car reacts to bumpy or uneven roads — it pretty much decides how stable and comfortable the ride feels.

 This project simulates a car travelling over different types of roads to investigate how variations in damping coefficients affect the dynamics of the vehicle.